Hemolytic Uremic Syndrome in Children

 Urine tests.
 Done to check for blood and protein

 Stool tests.
-Done to assess for blood
+Done to check for blood and to check for bacteria such as E. Coli that

 What is the treatment for hemolytic uremic syndrome?